Cwantic/Documentation/Structure/Elements/Beam/index.md

 ![Image](../../../Images/Beam21.jpg)

 The distance is automatically set in the cell.
-Just press **Enter** to create the beam.
+Just click the node or press **Enter** to create the beam.

 MetaStructure will automatically cut the beam.

 ## 3. Graphical ending